 Dr. Michael Sampson is a New York Times best selling author of 26 books for young children, including Chicka, Chicka, 1, 2, 3 and The Bill Martin Jr Big Book of Poetry.
 He has also written books on emergent literacy (The Pursuit of Literacy) and on literacy acquisition (Total Literacy: Reading, Writing, and Learning).
 His latest books have featured the adventures of a curious cat; the latest is Kitty Cat, Kitty Cat, Are You Going to School?

-After teaching in the public schools, Sampson earned his Ph.D. in Reading at the University of Arizona, where he met and established a lifelong friendship and professional relationship with the late children’s author and fellow literacy expert, Bill Martin, Jr. Together they wrote many popular books, including Panda Bear, Panda Bear, What Do You See? and Baby Bear, Baby Bear, What Do You See?
-His newest two books, Listen to our World and Spunky Little Monkey were published in 2016 and 2017.
+After teaching in the public schools, Michael earned his Ph.D. in Reading at the University of Arizona, where he met and established a lifelong friendship and professional relationship with the late children’s author and fellow literacy expert, Bill Martin, Jr. Together they wrote many popular books, including Panda Bear, Panda Bear, What Do You See? and Baby Bear, Baby Bear, What Do You See?
+Listen to our World and Spunky Little Monkey Michael’s latest books, Armadillo Antics and Ten Little Squirrels have recently been released to wide acclaim.

 Spunky Little Monkey